Still have questions?

 If you will be receiving compensation for your work during your stay in New Zealand, it is mandatory that you request a New Zealand Work visa.
 Travelers who submit their request through eTA may not perform any kind of work activity during their visit.

-If you travel to New Zealand with the intention of immigrating to the country, your only viable option is a New Zealand Immigration visa. eTA does not allow any type of change to the purpose of your visit and would not allow you to request your residence or getting your citizenship, not even for a long-term visit.
+If you travel to New Zealand with the intention of immigrating to the country, your only viable option is a New Zealand Immigration visa. eTA does not allow any type of change to the purpose of your visit and would not allow you to request your residence or getting your citizenship.
+Please note that NZeTA is applicable only for the citizens of visa waiver countries.

 Yes, they do.
 The process of applying for a New Zealand eTA for babies or young children is the same.
 Parents and guardians will need to complete the application form on the child's behalf.